 At Seeds of Caring, we believe all children have the power to make our community a kinder, more connected place to live.
-Our Kindness Corps program invites 2nd-4th grade student groups to use their hearts, hands, and minds to reflect and take action on a variety of community needs.
+Our Kindness Corps program invites 2nd-4th grade student to use their hearts, hands, and minds to reflect and take action on a variety of community needs.

 Each lesson has a video from Seeds of Caring introducing the community need, a game to practice social emotional skills, a book, and a hands-on project to either keep or donate to a local non-profit partner.